 I rely on my Outlook Calendar to keep my schedule both personal and professional.
 The busier and crazier things get I can’t rely on my memory or I would be constantly overlapping.
 My calendar fusses with me when I try to do that.

-All in all it’s a crazy life.
-I now have 4 grandchildren that are musts to fit into the schedule.
-Who would have thought that at this stage of my life I would be having this much fun!!
+All in all, it’s a crazy life.
+I now have four grandchildren that are musts to fit into the schedule.
+Who would have thought that at this stage of my life I would be having this much fun!

 Thanks to Anita Crook for sharing her story!